A Merovingian Croix Ancrée Tremissis, Sutton Hoo, and Declining Gold Content in the 7th Century Coinage

 A Merovingian tremissis found in Kent, 10 mm across

 37 such coins, all from Merovingian Francia, were found at Sutton Hoo, associated with the remains of an elaborate purse.
 These coins have commanded a great deal of attention as a potential means to constrain the date of the burial.
 This is a highly imprecise process (the coins are not datable to within a range shorter than 16 years), relying on recognising issues associated with known rulers, identifying the youngest of these, speculating from there as to how much younger the undated coins may be, and then how much later the assembled group was deposited in the ship burial.
+The absence of locally minted coins in the group (the earliest were the East Anglian "trophy" shillings) constrains the assemblage to a date before about 660 (Marsden 2016).

 Plan of the Sutton Hoo Mound 1 burial chamber in Burger et al (2016), combined from versions by Phillips and Bruce-Mitford.
 The position of the purse is coloured yellow.